hasura/learn-graphql/CONTRIBUTING.md

 ## Ways of contributing

 ### Reporting an Issue

 - Provide steps to reproduce the issue, including the tutorial that you are trying out.

-- Please include logs, if relevant.
+- Please include any logs, if relevant.

 ### Working on an issue